Pseudodifferential operators and the Connes-Kasparov isomorphism: Operators on Proper Homogeneous Spaces

 \section{Operators on Proper Homogeneous Spaces}

 We shall begin this section by considering any smooth manifold $M$ that is equipped with a smooth and proper \emph{right} action of a Lie group $G$.
-Later in the section we shall specialize to the case where $M$ is a proper homogeneous space $K \backslash G $ associated to $G$.
+Later in the section we shall specialize to the case where $M=K \backslash G $ and $K$ is a compact subgroup of $G$.